 Yarn Dolls

 The yarn dolls were the biggest hit!
 It was such a treat for me to see how my students used their creativity.
-Some students really struggled with the dexterity required to tie knots, which honestly surprised me.
-This is my first year teaching fifth grade, but prior to this I taught fourth grade.
+Some students really struggled with the dexterity required to tie knots, which surprised me.
+The children don't seem to work with their hands as much as they used to.
 I assisted some student slightly, but I really encouraged students to make their yarn doll their own and not to worry about making it look like the picture.
 I ended up having students make robot yarn dolls, monster yarn dolls, and yarn dolls with mowhawks.
 One student even made a bowl of spaghetti and meatballs with a nacho bowl.
-She was so proud of this, and I was too!
+She was so proud of this, so I was too!

 Celebration of Learning Teachers Pay Teacher Finds: